GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

-In their work on a total of 48 galaxies at $2.7<z<6.3$, \citet{reddyJWSTNIRSpecExploration2023} find that the electron density increases for higher values of the O32 (\OIIIb/(\OIIlines)), with the highest densities, $n_{\rm e}> 500$~cm$^{-3}$, being associated to O32~$>$~2.
-Such results is interpreted as a consequence of the positive correlation between the star formation rate surface density ($\Sigma_{\rm SFR}$; whose increment leads to higher electron densities) and the ionization parameter (log$U$; traced by O32), both found to increase with redshift.
-At high masses they find that galaxies have low electron densities $n_{\rm e}< 100$~cm$^{-3}$ and O32 $<6$, due to the lower $\Sigma_{\rm SFR}$ of more massive systems.
-In the case of GS\_4891, the extinction-corrected estimate of O32, 1.36, is lower than the O32 values [$2-8$] measured for electron densities $> 500$~cm$^{-3}$ in \citet{reddyJWSTNIRSpecExploration2023}, whereas $\Sigma_{\rm SFR}$~=~6.6$\pm0.1$~M$_{\odot}$~yr$^{-1}$~kpc$^{-2}$, estimated within the the aperture highlighted in Figure~\ref{fig:flux_maps}, is in agreement with the range they obtain [$2-20$~M$_{\odot}$~yr$^{-1}$~kpc$^{-2}$] in the high-density regime.
+In their work on a total of 48 galaxies at $2.7<z<6.3$, \citet{reddyJWSTNIRSpecExploration2023} find that the electron density increases for higher values of the O32 (\OIIIb/(\OIIlines)), with the highest densities, $n_{\rm e}> 500$~cm$^{-3}$, being associated with O32~$>$~2.
+Such results are interpreted as a consequence of the positive correlation between the SFR surface density ($\Sigma_{\rm SFR}$, whose increment leads to higher electron densities) and the ionisation parameter (log$U$, traced by O32), both found to increase with redshift.
+At high masses they find that galaxies have low electron densities, $n_{\rm e}< 100$~cm$^{-3}$, and O32 $<6$, due to the lower $\Sigma_{\rm SFR}$ of more massive systems.
+In the case of GS\_4891, the extinction-corrected estimate of O32, 1.36 is lower than the O32 values [$2-8$] measured for electron densities $> 500$~cm$^{-3}$ in \citet{reddyJWSTNIRSpecExploration2023}, whereas $\Sigma_{\rm SFR}$~=~6.6$\pm0.1$~M$_{\odot}$~yr$^{-1}$~kpc$^{-2}$, estimated within the aperture highlighted in Figure~\ref{fig:flux_maps}, is in agreement with the range they obtain [$2-20$~M$_{\odot}$~yr$^{-1}$~kpc$^{-2}$] in the high-density regime.

-Overall, comparison with previous works indicate that GS\_4891 presents an electron density that is higher than expected for a massive galaxy at $z$=$3.7$, although the uncertainties are large.
-A possible explanation could be the presence of an ionized outflow in the central regions of GS\_4891 (see Sect.~\ref{subsubsec:results_outflow}), since galactic outflows are generally found to have higher density gas \citep{arribasIonizedGasOutflows2014,villarmartinTriggeringMechanismProperties2014,mingozziMAGNUMSurveyDifferent2019a,rodriguezdelpinoPropertiesIonizedOutflows2019}.
+Overall, a comparison with previous works indicates that GS\_4891 presents an electron density that is higher than expected for a massive galaxy at $z$=$3.7$, although the uncertainties are large.
+A possible explanation could be the presence of an ionised outflow in the central regions of GS\_4891 (see Sect.~\ref{subsubsec:results_outflow}), since galactic outflows are generally found to have higher-density gas \citep{arribasIonizedGasOutflows2014,villarmartinTriggeringMechanismProperties2014,mingozziMAGNUMSurveyDifferent2019a,rodriguezdelpinoPropertiesIonizedOutflows2019}.
 The electron density measurements in GS\_4891 provide an estimate of the physical conditions of the ISM, reinforcing the assumption of a lower limit of \Ha/\Hb=2.86 (a value that changes to 2.85 only at N$_{\rm e}$~=~$10^4$~cm$^{-3}$, \citealt{grovesBalmerDecrementSloan2012}) that is used in the spectral modelling of our data (Section~\ref{subsec:analysis}) and the computation of the nebular extinction (Section~\ref{subsubsec:extinction}).